ns102030/Northwinds-Table/README.md

 ## Prerequisites:
 -Install Microsoft SQL Server 2019.
 If you already have SQL Sever 2012-2017 installed, the code should run just fine.

--Install SQL Server Management Studion (SSMS).
+-Install SQL Server Management Studio (SSMS).

--Execute NorthwindsDB_Setup file.
+-Execute NorthwindsDB_Setup.sql in SSMS.

 ## Questions:
 1. What are our highest value customers?